 Behavior and habitat Combtooth blennies are found in tropical and subtropical waters in the Atlantic, Pacific and Indian Oceans; some species are also found in brackish environments and in tide pools.
 They often spend their entire life cycle on one general location.
 For some species small crstiaceans, mollusks, and other sessile invertebras are the primary food items but others may eatalgae or plankton.
 Combtooth blennies spend much of their time on or near the bottom.
 They may inhabit the rocky crevices of reefs, burrows in sandy or muddy substrates, or even empty shells.
 Generally found in shallow waters, some combtooth blennies are capable of leaving the water for short periods during low tide, aided by their large pectoral fins to crawl around.
 Blennies have an undulating swimming style and strong teeth.
 Females lay eggs in shells or under rock ledges; males guard the nest of eggs until hatching.
 Most blennies are voracious, mutually agonistical and curious.
 If you watch long enough, you will often see a blenny dart out of its hole and grab a meal out of the water column.
 Often the blenny wil lie on a rock or sandy bottom, but some prefer little crevices, and even empty cans, bottles or tubes to hide in.

-Some species.
-Here follows just a grasp from that innumerable number of blennies.
-Some better known combtooth blennies (genus in Italics) are the Molly Miller (Scartella christata), Tompot Blenny (Parablennius gattorugine: see picture above), the Butterfly Blenny (Blennius) with a big blueish-black spot on the frontal part of the dorsal fin, the Adriatic Blenny (Microlippophrys adiaticus, no cirri) and the Blackhead Blenny (Microlippophrys nigriceps) from the Mediterranean.
+Some species of combtooth blennies Some better known combtooth blennies are (genus in Italics): the Molly Miller (Scartella christata), Tompot Blenny (Parablennius gattorugine: see picture above), the Butterfly Blenny (Blennius) with a big blueish-black spot on the frontal part of the dorsal fin, the Adriatic Blenny (Microlippophrys adriaticus, no cirri) and the Blackhead Blenny (Microlippophrys nigriceps) from the Mediterranean.
 The Horned Blenny (Parablennius tentacularis) is a larger species often found in the Mediterranean (see frontpage for an example).

 A particularly interesting group are the rockskippers (Salarius fasciatus).
 They are amphibious blennies, living in the surf and splash zone of rocky coasts.
 With twisting, jumping movements, they propel themselves over coastal rocky surfaces.
 These blenny species constitute a parallel evolutionary development to the mudskippers, amphibious gobies living in the mud out of the water.
 Similar ecological conditions have brought about similar adaptations.
 Then we have the beautifully coloured Peacock Blenny (Salaria pavo) and the False cleaner fish (Aspidontis taeniatus).
 These blennies have fang-like teeth with venom glands at their bases and are noted for their clever mimicry of cleaner wrasses Labroides dimidiatus.

 Other families Scaled blennies belong to the large family of Clinidae that inhabit temperate oceans primarily south of the Equator.
 Dazzling and varied colors and markings differentiate the species.
-The largest clinid, one of the many pointy-headed blennies, is the 24-in (61 cm) giant kelpfish (Heterostichus rostratus), which inhabits the Pacific shoreline from British Columbia to Southern California, while the 8-in (20-cm), blunt-headed, hairy blenny (Labrisomus nuchipinnis) lives in the tropical waters off both Atlantic coastlines.
-But the Clinidae family also contains some of the smallest blennies —the female of the species Tripterygion nanus found in the Marshall Islands, is fully grown at less than 0.75 in (1.9 cm) in length.
-The Secretary and Spinyhead Blennies are specific tube blennies in the genus Acanthemblemaria and are closely related.
-These blennies belong to another family of blennies called Chaenopsidae which include pikeblennies, tubeblennies and flagblennies.
-As the name suggests, the tube blenny lives in the vacated tubes of Calcareous Tube Worms and seem to prefer locations in plenty of light at the top of coral heads.
+The largest clinid, one of the many pointy-headed blennies, is the 24-in (61 cm) giant kelpfish (Heterostichus rostratus), which inhabits the Pacific shoreline from British Columbia to Southern California.
+The 8-in (20-cm), blunt-headed, hairy blenny (Labrisomus nuchipinnis) belongs to the family of Labrisomidae and lives in the tropical waters off both Atlantic coastlines.
+Another family is that of the Tripterygiidae or threefin blennies.
+This family contains some of the smallest blennies —the female of the species Tripterygion nanus found in the Marshall Islands, is fully grown at less than 0.75 in (1.9 cm) in length.
+Tripterygion tripteronotus (Black faced blenny, steep forehead, breeding males with red body up to 8 cm) is found in the Mediterranean.
+The Secretary and Spinyhead Blennies are tube blennies from the family of Chaenopsidae.
+Tube blenny lives in the vacated tubes of Calcareous Tube Worms and seem to prefer locations in plenty of light at the top of coral heads.
 At no more than two inches in length they are very hard to see and even harder to tell apart.The pike blenny (Chaenopsis ocellata) is a tube-dwelling species found in Florida.
 Male pike blennies jealously defend their territories from other intruding males by aggressively displaying a stiffly raised dorsal fin and a widely gaping mouth.
 Two males may literally face off, gaping mouths touching, until one snaps its mouth shut on the other.
 These blennies will often create great photo opportunities.

 Source and links